-In a ransomware attack, victims—upon seeing an e-mail addressed to them—will open it and may click on an attachment that appears legitimate, like an invoice or an electronic fax, but which actually contains the malicious ransomware code.
+In a ransomware attack, victims—upon seeing an e-mail addressed to them—will open it and may click on an attachment that appears legitimate, like an invoice or an electronic fax, but which contains the malicious ransomware code.
 Or the e-mail might contain a legitimate-looking URL, but when a victim clicks on it, they are directed to a website that infects their computer with malicious software.

 In May 2016, the developers of TeslaCrypt shut down the ransomware and released the master decryption key, thus bringing an end to the ransomware.
 After a few days, ESET released a public tool to decrypt affected computers at no charge.
 This tool can be downloaded here: http://download.eset.com/special/ESETTeslaCryptDecryptor.exe

-Although TeslaCrypt called it quits recently, there is a new ransomware out there already, DMA Locker.
+Although TeslaCrypt called it quits recently, there is new ransomware out there already, DMA Locker.
 This threat first appeared in January, but its encryption implementation was so flawed that it was hard to take it seriously.
 Researchers had no problem developing a file recovery tool for the first two versions.